fcxsantos/work-at-olist/README.md

 Description
 -----------
-This application provides the users to manage telephone calls made from a source phone number to a destination phone number.
+This application is used to manage telephone calls made from a source phone number to a destination phone number.

 Call List
 ---------